polsommer/Ubuntu-prepare/README.md

 ## Oracle Instant Client delivery

 `install.sh` orchestrates the end-to-end provisioning flow and ties all of the helpers together.
-Run it as `root` (tested on openSUSE 16) to perform the full installation automatically:
+Run it as `root` (tested on Ubuntu 24.04 LTS) to perform the full installation automatically:

 ```bash
 sudo ./install.sh